 Grease guns are built for use with grease and oil, but that means they tend to get messy.
 A dry cloth or water by itself won’t clean your grease gun.
 So, a mixture of water and an anti-grease solution is necessary for cleaning.

 An Essential Piece of Lubrication Management

 Grease guns are a valuable and necessary tool for any lubrication technician.
 They provide precision lubrication to critical equipment, which keeps the machines running smoothly.
-Better lubrication means increased production, reduced downtime, decreased wear rates for components, and improved asset health and reliability.
-Treating these lubrication instruments with care will help you maintain their effectiveness while preserving the cleanliness of your lubricants as well.
+Better lubrication means higher production, reduced downtime, lower wear rates for components, and better asset health and reliability.
+Treating these lubrication tools with care will help you maintain their effectiveness while keeping your lubricants clean as well.